xmhbbovru/multilingual-multimerge/python/README.md

 sorted list, and a main function to test correctness of results and time the merge.
 Tested with python 2.7.3 under lubuntu 12.10, intel processor, 8 GB RAM.

-After extracting stuartpythonsample.tar.gz, move the subdirectory common to the same level as the one in which this file and the rest are contained.
-I.e. mv common ..
-The reason for this is that the contents of common are used by all the language vertions.

 To test, use scripts in the common subdirectory, which is on the same level as the python directory containing this file.
 From the directory containing this